bluenviron/mediamtx/README.md

 ffmpeg -i rtsps://ip:8555/...
 ```

-If the client is _GStreamer_ and the server certificate is self signed, remember to disable the certificate validation:
+If the client is _GStreamer_, disable the certificate validation:

 ```
 gst-launch-1.0 rtspsrc location=rtsps://ip:8555/... tls-validation-flags=0